+In the updated report released in February 2015, the list grew from 66 to 87 names.

-Since the initial 2014 report, the list of cases of enforced disappearances in Turkmenistan has grown from 66 to 87 to date.
-Further, we have updated information on Gulgeldy Annaniyazov, Allanazar Khodzhanazarov and Davlet Niyazdurdyev based on official information received from the Government of Turkmenistan, and on Yelly Gurbanmuradov from verified sources.
+In the new release of the report in April 2016, we updated information on Gulgeldy Annaniyazov, Allanazar Khodzhanazarov and Davlet Niyazdurdyev based on official information received from the Government of Turkmenistan, and on Yelly Gurbanmuradov (died in prison on 1 December 2015) from verified sources.